Encrypting Data in Dynamics 365 Business Central

 ENCRYPTIONKEYEXISTS versus ENCRYPTIONENABLED

-The encryption key is stored in a file in a directory that the Dynamics 365 for Financials service has access to.
+The encryption key is stored in a file in a directory that the Dynamics 365 Business Central service has access to.
 When a key is created or imported, data is recorded in the tenant table registering that encryption has now been enabled.
 Any subsequent calls to ENCRYPTIONENABLED will return true after the tenant table has been updated with this information.
 However, if the encryption file is deleted, then ENCRYPTIONENABLED will continue to return true.
 Use the ENCRYPTIONKEYEXISTS method to perform a file system check to see whether the key is present.